-Church evolved to the current state away from New Testament biblical ways over the first 3 centuries.
 In 313 AD, the Roman Emperor Constantine declared all Roman citizens Christian.
 He soon provided the existing clergy with temples as extravagant as those of the heathens, dressed clergy in royal vestments and backed them with the sword of Rome.
-Thus the clergy laity class distinction was entrenched.
+Thus the clergy laity class distinction became entrenched and bound Christians to the pew.
 That catastrophe evolved into the dark ages until the Protestant Reformation partially reversed it.

-In order for the Church Jesus is building to be relevant in our different cultures, much more one another participation is required of us.
+In order for the Church Messiah Jesus is building to to thrive, there must be participation.

-Peter wrote his letters giving comfort and encouragement while showing us how we are to spend our earthly lives in anticipation of life in the world to come.
-Thus we become relevant in the midst of worldly culture.
+We are to spend our earthly lives in anticipation of life in the world to come.

 4 At this they are astonished—that you do not run into the same excess of profligacy as they do; and they speak abusively of you.
 5 But they will have to give account to Him who stands ready to pronounce judgement on the living and the dead.
 6 For it is with this end in view that the Good News was proclaimed even to some who were dead, that they may be judged, as all mankind will be judged, in the body, but may be living a godly life in the spirit.